-All the consumers, other than agricultural, are metered.
-Even the agriculture consumers who are connected since October 2010 are metered.
-However, majority of agriculture consumers (who are connected prior to 2010) are un-metered and their consumption is assessed based on the normative consumption approved by the Commission.
+All the consumers' connections other than agricultural are metered.
+Even the agriculture consumers who are connected since October, 2010 are metered.
+However, majority of agriculture consumers' connections (which were connected prior to 2010) are un-metered and their consumption is assessed based on the normative consumption approved by the Commission.